ErpNetDocs/info/features/general/file-manager.md

 ---

-## How businesses use File Management in ERP.net
+## How businesses use File Management in @@name

-File Management in ERP.net adapts to the way different teams and industries work — from sales and field operations to quality control, engineering services, and management.
+File Management in @@name adapts to the way different teams and industries work — from sales and field operations to quality control, engineering services, and management.

 **[See how File Management is used in real business scenarios](./file-management-use-cases.md)**